THE MUDDLE FAMILIES

 Five years after Emma’s death George, at the age of about 43, married Emma Osmond, who was about 44, in Dungog registration district during 1919.
 Emma was the daughter of Henry and Mary Jane Osmond, and her birth had been registered in Dungog registration district during 1875.
 In 1922 George and Emma are thought to have ‘adopted’ 2-year-old Merle Young, the daughter of George’s sister Mabel Young, whose marriage had just broken up.
 George was retired farmer and living at Tillegra when he died on 12 July 1951, when about 75 years old (not 73 as given on his burial record), and was buried in St Peters Church of England Cemetery at Bendolba on 13 July 1951.
 Six years later Emma was living at Tillegra when she died on 24 August 1957, at the age of 81, and was buried in St Peters Church of England Cemetery at Bendolba on 25 August 1957.

 George and Emma’s eldest child was Claude Arthur Muddle who was born at Dungog in New South Wales on 13 December 1898.
 When he was about 30 years old Claude married Ruby Lillian Shoesmith, who was about 26, at Jones Island in Taree registration district in New South Wales, which is about 55 miles north-east of Dungog, on 19 August 1929.
 Ruby was the daughter of Thomas and Amelia Shoesmith, and she had been born at Jones Island in Taree registration district on 29 August 1903.
 Claude and Ruby had two children, a daughter and a son, the son was born at Taree in 1939.
-Claude died Jones Island on 24 February 1954, at the age of 55, and he was buried in Dawson River Methodist Cemetery at Cundletown near Taree.
-Thirty-nine years later Ruby died at Taree on 25 February 1993, at the age of 89.
+Claude died at Jones Island on 24 February 1954, at the age of 55 (not 54 as given on his headstone), and he was buried in the Methodist section of Dawson River Cemetery at Cundletown near Taree.
+Thirty-nine years later Ruby died at Taree on 25 February 1993, at the age of 89 and she was buried with her husband in the Methodist section of Dawson River Cemetery.
+Their grave is marked by an inscribed headstone.

 George and Emma’s second child was Florrie May Muddle whose birth was registered in Dungog registration district in New South Wales during 1900.
 When she was about 18 years old Florrie married Albert Edward Stow, who was about 23, in Dungog registration district during 1918.
 Albert was the son of Frederick and Susan Stow, and his birth had been registered in Dungog registration district during 1895.
 Albert and Florrie had five children, Dot, Gladys, Eric, Les and Ron.